-Museo de Arte Latinoamericano de Buenos Aires (Malba): Stop by the Malba, where you'll encounter more than 270 pieces of Argentinian and Latin American artwork from the 20th century through the present.
-During your visit, you can take part in many of the different educational programs available for adults and children, such as the Encounters for Debate activity that brings curators, artists, and the public together.
+Museo de Arte Latinoamericano de Buenos Aires (Malba): Stop by the Malba, where you'll encounter more than 200 pieces of Argentinian and Latin American artwork from the 20th century through the present.
+During your visit, you can take part in many of the different educational programs available for adults and children that bring curators, artists, and the public together.

 Dada: Named after the early 20th century art movement, this cafe embraces the same rebellious philosophy, with an energetic spirit that encourages conversation and gatherings.
 Open until 4:00 a.m., you can chat the night away to the sounds of bossa nova.
-The menu may be a bit heavy on the meat dishes, but the Lomo Dada (sirloin medallion served on top of potato au gratin and covered in a Dijon sauce) keeps people coming back for more.
+The menu may be a bit heavy on the meat dishes, but the food keeps people coming back for more.

 Art Suites: Just a few minutes from the financial district, you'll find a sleek and simple place to live like a local.
-The Art Suites serve as a home away from home by providing all the necessary amenities you might need in your own apartment, including a refrigerator, microwave, cook-top, cutlery, and cookware.
+The Art Suites serve as a home away from home by providing all the necessary amenities you might need in your own apartment, including a fully equipped kitchen.
 This makes it simple to save extra cash by cooking some of your own meals.
 You'll also enjoy the extra space of a living room and a balcony.
-Rooms start at $120 per night, and include continental breakfast.
+Rooms start at $110 per night, and include continental breakfast.

 To search for flights and compare prices to Buenos Aires, please use our price-comparison tool.